Central African Republic conflict (2013–2014): Djotodia resignation

 On 9 January 2014, Djotodia left for Chad to attend a CEEAC summit amid media speculation he was going to resign, though government officials denied this.
 The entire 135-member parliament was summoned to the summit in N'Djamena to discuss peace talks, which were suspended on 9 January while awaiting their arrival.
 CEEAC Secretary-General Ahmat Allami said: "If you are incapable, if you are powerless in the face of the situation, make way for others who can do a better job."
 Likewise, in opening the meeting, host president, Idriss Deby, called for "concrete and decisive action" to stop the violence.

 Due to the continued sectarian violence, Djotodia faced pressure from the group's leaders to resign.
 As a result, after the two-day summit, Djotodia resigned from the presidency on 10 January 2014.
 A statement by Allami announced the resignation and added that a new leader would be chosen after talks in Bangui.

 Speaker of parliament, Alexandre-Ferdinand Nguendet, became acting president.
 Prime Minister Nicolas Tiangaye also resigned.
 Following the announcement gunfire and celebration occurred in Bangui, including dancing, singing and honking horns in celebration.
 There were also cheers at a camp for 100,000 displaced Christian civilians at the airport.
 However, celebrations were marred by rampaging Christian militias, who destroyed mosques, attacked Muslim neighbourhoods and businesses; amid reports some of them engaged in the cannibalisation of a Muslim body in Bangui.
-Djotodia then left for Benin the next day where he was welcomed at Cotonou airport by Benin's Foreign Minister Nassirou Bako Arifari: "Benin accepts to welcome him at the request of member states of the Economic Community of Central African States and it is our contribution to the search for peace in central Africa."
+Djotodia then left for Benin the next day where he was welcomed at Cadjehoun Airport by Benin's Foreign Minister Nassirou Bako Arifari: "Benin accepts to welcome him at the request of member states of the Economic Community of Central African States and it is our contribution to the search for peace in central Africa."